 Flat Stanley by Jeff Brown

 When a pinboard falls on top of Stanley he is left completely flattened.
 Sent to America in an envelope will he be able to unflatten himself?
-A good story for dyslexic readers and an ideal book for year 3 pupils.
+A good story for dyslexic readers and an ideal book for year 3 children.

 Funny | Adventure